robertcigan/ey-cloud-recipes/README.md

 * Install the engineyard gem:
   $ gem install engineyard
 * Add any custom recipes or tweaks to your copy of these recipes (inspect each recipes)
-* Upload them with: `ey recipes upload -e ENV`, where ENV is the name of your environment in Engine Yard Cloud.
+* Upload and enable them with: `ey recipes upload -e ENV`, where ENV is the name of your environment in Engine Yard Cloud.
 This may be different than your Rails environment name.
 * Once you have completed these steps, each rebuild will run the your recipes after the default Engine Yard recipes have run.
 When you update your recipes, just re-run `ey recipes upload -e ENV`.

 List of custom recipes follow.
-To enable add uncomment a line in `cookbooks/main/recipes/default.rb`
+To enable/disable uncomment/comment a line in `cookbooks/main/recipes/default.rb`

 passenger-monitor-memory-limit
 ===================================================================